albertodeago/vue-aspect-ratio/README.md

 # vue-aspect-ratio

-A component to render a certain aspect ratio element.
+A component to render a certain aspect ratio element without javascript computations.
 It exposes a default slot that will have the desided ratio.
 Weights 3.8kb not gzipped.
+No dependencies.

 ## How to install and use